NativeYogurt/ApplyMate/README.md

-# .apply(me)

 <p align="center">
 <img width="378" alt="login_logo" src="https://user-images.githubusercontent.com/6298501/32675916-9a38f66a-c626-11e7-92a2-6dbda21fcc47.png">
 </p>

-apply(me) is a job application tracker that replaces your spreadsheet or note-taking app with an elegant and intuitive web-based application.
-The main features include:
+apply(me) is a job application tracker that replaces your spreadsheet or note-taking app with an elegant and intuitive web-based solution.
+Main features include:
 - Recognize your missing skills required by the job and get recommended tutorials
 - Save job applications and update statuses
 - Prioritize jobs based on status, location or company and see a complete picture of your job search